-KBD102 RAPID VISUALIZATION AND DRAWING TECHNIQUES Three (3) semester credits
+KBD102 RAPID VISUALIZATION AND DRAWING TECHNIQUES

 In this course, students will explore manual drawing skills to communicate their concepts and design development.

 KBD103 KITCHEN AND BATH STANDARDS AND APPLICATION

 The emphasis of this course is to inform the students about various design standards and considerations as applied in kitchen and bath design.
 Students will understand human factors, centers of activity, work areas and triangles, layouts and safety standards, plumbing and mechanical considerations.